peterzieba/5Vpld/device-library/README.md

 |pldmstr.dl  | pldmstr       | 2/21/00 | 491 |
 |totaldes.dl | totaldes      | 8/19/99 | 664 |

-The device library is typically managed with the vendor tools using <code>CBLD.EXE</code>, which has the following help output:
+A device library can be inspected with the <code>CBLD.EXE</code> executable, which has the following help output:
 <code>
 CBLD(PM): CUPL Device Library Management Program Version 5.0a